atmelcorp/sam-ba/examples/sama5d2/serialflash/README.txt

 - Connect J-Link to "A5-JTAG" connector
 - Connect and power the board using the "A5-USB-A" USB connector
 - Open "BOOT_DIS" jumper
-- Run "write-serialflash-jlink.sh" script (or "write-serialflash-jlink.bat" for
+- Run qml script using sam-ba tool, for example:
-Windows)
+    On Windows:
+        ..\..\..\sam-ba -x write-qspiflash-jlink.qml
+    On Linux:
+        ../../../sam-ba -x write-qspiflash-jlink.qml